-Study software engineering while living in Rome during the spring quarter of 2020.
+Study software engineering while living in Rome during your fall quarter.
 The Cal Poly Software Engineering in Italy Program will immerse you in a fascinating, foreign culture, while you complete core engineering courses for your degree.
-Students will also attend exclusive, weekly workshops at the European Space Agency in Frascati, just outside of Rome.

 Live as a local as you study in Italy’s capital for 10 weeks.
 You will study Italian language and culture with a native teacher, and the program includes guided visits to many of the major sites of the Eternal City, day trips to nearby attractions and a three-day field trip to Florence and Pisa.